A Note From the Webmaster–

 I’ve read really nasty things about the site from pro-lifers.
 Don’t you worry about them stalking you?

 You can’t spend your life looking over your shoulder.
 Also, I don’t engage in debate with the antis, which makes me very uninteresting to them (word’s gotten around about that, much to my amusement).
 Many of them say they feel sorry for me–I’ve even made a prayer list or two.
-Someone like Gloria Feldt or Hillary Clinton probably gets more hate mail in an hour than I’ve gotten in the seven-plus years the site’s been up.
+Someone like Cecile Richards or Hillary Clinton probably gets more hate mail in an hour than I’ve gotten in all the time the site’s been up.

 How long has INS been online?